 If you walk or cycle instead you will save 0.25kg of CO2 emissions per km*, not to mention how much healthier you will be!
 And when you do drive, make sure your tyres are inflated properly.
-U.S. studies show that under-inflated tyres can lose you around 2 to 3 miles per gallon (which equates to about 7 kms per litre).
+U.S. studies show that under-inflated tyres can lose you around 2 to 3 miles per gallon (which equates to about 51-75 km per 60L petrol tank).

 Minimise your waste

 Try to buy only what you need and what you will use.
 In Australia, we waste more than 30% of the food we buy.
 We throw out around 3.1m tonnes of food each year; of this 2.54m tonnes is from our homes.

 When rotting food ends up in our landfill, it turns to methane contributing to our greenhouse gas emissions.

 Remember the 4Rs – refuse, reduce, reuse and recycle

 - Refuse excess packaging and paper – choose products with minimal packaging where possible.

 - Reduce the amount of single-use and disposable products you buy, and choose products that can be used again.
 We’ve shown we can adapt quickly – a lot of us now use re-usable bags for shopping.
 Buying products in bulk can also save money, packaging and multiple trips to the shops!

 - Reuse – in your bathroom and toilet, reuse existing containers and buy refills, toothbrushes and shavers with replaceable heads.
 Wash takeaway containers and use again.
 Give your unwanted clothes and other household items to family, friends or Op Shops.